 The CCIC Leaping Bunny program addresses this problem by giving consumers assurance that the products they are buying have met the most rigorous cruelty-free standards by:

-Click here or download the Leaping Bunny App for your smart phone for a Compassionate Shopping Guide of products that have met the Leaping Bunny Corporate Standard of Compassion for Animals; see online promotional deals for some of these products.
+Visit the website, or download the Leaping Bunny App for your phone, for a Compassionate Shopping Guide of products that have met the Leaping Bunny Corporate Standard of Compassion for Animals.